 BC Driving Lawyers knows that many people who receive a traffic ticket or violation ticket hope to simply pay the fine and then forget about it.
 You may not realize that there are a number of ways to defend a traffic ticket.
 Paying the ticket is often a big mistake.

 There are many good reasons to defend a traffic ticket.
 Many people do not realize the serious consequences that can come from having even one ticket.
 The fine amount listed on the ticket is not the only money you will have to pay.
 Your insurance rates may increase.
-You may need to pay the Driver Penalty Point Premium tax assessed and collected by ICBC.
-Depending on the Violation Ticket or traffic ticket you may lose even lose your license or face a driving prohibition for points.
+You may need to pay the Driver Penalty Points Premium tax assessed and collected by ICBC.
+Depending on the Violation Ticket or traffic ticket you may even lose your license or face a driving prohibition for points.